-1.6.
-Significance of the Study

-This research is about the impact of war, governance and leadership on social economic development of South Sudan with particular reference to Jonglei County.
-The results gotten from the findings will bring light on the actual situation on the reporting of economic situation and fill the gap since there has never been literature on the reporting of economic situations in South Sudan generally and Jonglei state in particular.
+1.6 .Significance of the Study The study of war, governance and leadership styles on social economic development of South Sudan with particular reference to Bor County.
+The results gotten from the findings will bring light on the actual situation on the reporting of economic situation and fill the gap since there has never been literature on the reporting of economic situations in South Sudan generally and Bor state in particular.